 If you are over 65, disabled or blind, only need help with Medicare costs, or receive additional benefits like SSI, you should apply using this physical application instead.
 If you don’t have a way to print your application, you can call 800-657-3739 to have one mailed to you, or you can go to your local county office.

 If you meet the eligibility requirements for MN Medicaid and are eligible for Medicare, you can benefit from both programs!
 In fact, you may be eligible for a Dual-Eligible Special Needs Plan, or DSNP.
 DSNPs are Medicare Advantage plans designed specifically for people who benefit from both Medicare and Medicaid.
 Most people with a DSNP won’t pay anything for their Medicare coverage.

-For help finding out if you qualify and for help selecting a Dual-Eligible Special Needs Plan, complete this form, and we’ll have one of your benefits advisors reach out to you ASAP.
+For help finding out if you qualify and for help selecting a Dual-Eligible Special Needs Plan, complete this form, and we’ll have one of our licensed agents reach out to you ASAP.